 RXR has also launched RXRVolunteers where professionals can be paired up with local nonprofits in need of their skills to weather the current economic storm.

 Credit Suisse in Yonkers also just donated 60,000 masks to the nearby St. Joseph’s Medical Center.

 Up north in Peekskill, Bantam Tools is donating their desktop tool milling machines to those working on creating COVID-19 parts and innovative solutions.
 Click the link to submit a request today.
 The company is also holding weekly “Engineering From Home” livestreams to talk tech with makers, engineers, and other fabricators.

 In the wake of so many concerts and art events being canceled, it’s nice to see one added to our calendar.
-Country music star and Yorktown resident Jessica Lynn held the first of what is hoped to be a series of intimate Living Room Concerts on Saturday, March 21 at 4 p.m.
+Country music star and Yorktown resident Jessica Lynn held the first of what is hoped to be a series of intimate Living Room Concerts on Saturday, March 21 and is continuing to add dates periodically.

 With the closing of Westchester’s restaurants and other service industry businesses comes the effective layoffs of thousands of local wage workers.

 Several leading Westchester industry professionals, including Louie Lanza of multiple Peekskill bars and restaurants, Scott Vaccaro of Captain Lawrence Brewing Co. — which is using its beer production tools to instead churn out upwards of 1,000 gallons of soup each day! — Mogan Anthony of Village Hospitality Group, Navjot Aroroa of Chutney Masala, and others, have joined the vision of Chef Erik Korn to pledge their time, money, and resources to shift to producing nutritious and long-lasting soup to as many people as they can, starting first with their own industry workers now left hanging by the economic shutdown.
 See how you can help online.